olessiap/swiss-tournament/README.md

 download [Virtual Box](https://www.virtualbox.org/)

+`cd` into the `swiss-tournament` directory

-once installed, cd into vagrant directory and run `vagrant up` to start running the virtual machine
+run `vagrant up` to start running the virtual machine

 `vagrant ssh` to log into the vm

-`cd /vagrant/tournament` to access the necessary files
+`cd /vagrant/tournament/` to access the necessary files

 `psql -f tournament.sql` to create the database and tables

-`python tournament.py` to see the program pass all the tests with flying colors.
+`python tournament_test.py` to see the program pass all the tests with flying colors.